Surgery is allowing many people with intractable epilepsy to have a significantly improved quality of life.

 The ideal surgery candidate has seizures that start in the same small area of the brain, in an area of the brain that is not critical for normal brain function and can be safely removed in a surgical procedure.
+Pre-operative testing is used to develop a precision surgical plan for each patient.
 Below are some of the surgical procedures use to treat epilepsy:

 Surgery is tailored to the individual, depending on the type and location of the seizure.
 During surgery, sophisticated technology is used to minimize the neurologic impact on functioning and language.

 More than 70 percent of patients are seizure-free after surgery and an additional 20 percent experience a major reduction in their seizures, allowing them to live a significantly improved lifestyle.
 The majority of patients require continued medical therapy, but usually at a lower dose.

 Corpus callosal section is successful for treating drop attacks, although patientes may continue experiencing other seizure types.